omkar755292/Personal-Portfolio-Website/README.md

 # Personal Portfolio App

-This is a React-based web application for showcasing your portfolio, including details about yourself, your projects, blogs, and contact information.
+This is a React-based web application for showcasing my portfolio, including details about myself, projects, blogs, and many more information.

 ## Technologies Used